Tressor Moreno: Club career

-In January 2013, he went back to Colombia and joined Atlético Huila.
+In January 2013, he went back to Colombia and joined Atlético Huila, scoring 5 times in 14 appearances, including a hat-trick and an assist in a 6-1 win over Deportivo Pasto.
 Six months later in July, he moved to Barranquilla and joined Junior.
+At the end of the year, he was on the move again, having failed to impress at Junior.

+In 2014 he played for Itagui, and joined Fortaleza for the second half of the year.

+In 2015 he played for Celaya.

+In 2016 he joined Nacional-AM, a club based in Manaus, in the Campeonato Brasileiro Série C.

+In 2017, he joined Deportivo Hualgayoc in the Peruvian Liga 2, coached by Moreno's 1999 Alianza Lima teammate José Soto. where he played 5 matches and scored 2 goals.

 International career

 On 25 July 2000, Moreno debuted with Colombia in a 2002 World Cup qualifier against Ecuador.

 He played with Colombia at the 2004 Copa América, scoring two goals, and at the 2005 CONCACAF Gold Cup, scoring once.
+He was also included in the Best XI of the tournament, as Colombia exited in the semi-finals, losing to Panama.
 On 8 June 2005, Moreno scored twice in a 3–0 victory against Ecuador.

 International goals

 Scores and results list Colombia's goal tally first.